akej74/grid-control/README.md

 - Simple to use and resource efficient
 - Written in Python 3 using QT5 for the user interface
 - Uses OpenHardwareMonitor to read sensor values
 - Individual fan control (manual or automatic with control points)
+- Support the Grid+ V2 device

 ### Stand-alone installation
 Grid Control is available as a stand-alone application (Python does not need to be installed):